 You can write about anything but if you want more readers than your mom, you best pick a topic that is interesting to the reader.
 Think to yourself, what is the purpose of my blog?
 What will readers actually enjoy and what will help them solve problems in their daily life?
 You can write about your hobby or work, for instance, something that you want to share information about.
 A good piece of advice is to write about something you know a lot about as you can then easily come up with new content.

 When you have decided what to write about, you’ll want to pick a name that corresponds nicely to your content, giving potential readers a nice little heads up.
 Lots of names are taken so you will have to use your imagination.
 You can also opt for naming it after yourself but this says very little about your blog unless you are famous and your name can pull the crowds.

 This can be the hard part.
 If you want people to come back to your blog, you’ll have to keep churning out valuable content.
 The key here is consistency, whether you write a post once a week or once a day, your readers should know what to expect and have a reason to return.

 What technology to use?

 I am not going to get techie on you but I can recommend WordPress as an excellent blogging platform for anyone with some technical understanding.
-WordPress is a bit like Firefox or even an iPhone in that it has lots of add on applications and plugins, allowing you to change things round to your liking.
+WordPress is a bit like Firefox or even an iPhone in that it has lots of add-on applications and plugins, allowing you to change things around to your liking.